JazmineMT/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+The closure is used on line 54 - this is where within our console.log it has to go and retrieve the variabel name & newRoll.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+What will remain the same is the name used it this function will always be 'Dan' .
+The number given on the dice will change each time the function is invoked

 c.
 What is the lexical scope of `newRoll`?

+The lexical scope of 'newRoll' available within the personalDice function , but not outside of it.

 ### Task 3 - Stretch Goals